ZeipsCode/CarND-MPC-Project/README.md

 ## Model Predictive Control with Latency

 I chose the two parameters N and dt which describe the timestep length and the duration as 10 and 0.1.
 This means that the time horizon of the controller is 10 steps.
 Generally a larger N should lead to a smoother actuation of the controller, but also lead to a larger equation to be solved, thus increasing computation time.
+The latency problem can be overcome by predicting the future position of the vehicle by using the current speed.